alanhogan/jQuery-Puzzle/Readme.md

 ### Overview & Usage

-Essentially the same sliding puzzle game extension that [Ben Nadel](http://www.bennadel.com/blog/1009-jQuery-Demo-Creating-A-Sliding-Image-Puzzle-Plug-In.htm) created back in 2007.
+Essentially the same sliding puzzle game jQuery plugin that [Ben Nadel created][1] back in 2007.
 Obviously it belongs on GitHub!

 Usage is simple.
 You only need one image from which the puzzle will be created.